Transport in Moldova: Railways

 The entire length of the Moldovan railway network is single track and not electrified.
 Much of the railway infrastructure is still in a poor state, all of the rolling stock being inherited from the former Soviet Union.
 Average commercial speed for passenger trains is 35–40 km/h (including stops).

-However, substantial investments have been made in building new railway lines since 2003, with the goal of connecting Chișinău to southern Moldova and eventually to the Giurgiulești oil terminal.
+However, substantial investments was made in building new railway lines since 2003, with the goal of connecting Chișinău to southern Moldova and eventually to the Giurgiulești oil terminal.
 The first such segment was the 40 km Revaca–Căinari line, opened in 2006.

 Connections exist to Ukraine at Kuchurhan, Mohilyv-Podil's'ky, Ocnița.
 The track between Basarabeasca and Reni crosses the border back and forth.
 The Kuchurhan crossing as well as the Tighina–Tiraspol–Kuchurhan segment are under the control of the Transnistrian separatist authorities, the circulation of trains on the route depending on the level of political tensions between the separatists and the Government of Moldova.

 Between Moldova and Romania there is a break-of-gauge (Romania employing standard gauge).
 The most important crossing (including gauge changing equipment) is Ungheni–Iași, another two are Cantemir–Fălciu and Giurgiulești–Galați.
-International passenger trains run to Bucharest, Kyiv, Minsk, Saint Petersburg and Moscow.
+International passenger trains run to Bucharest, Kyiv, Minsk and used to travel to Saint Petersburg and Moscow.

+In 2022/23 major investment, supported by the EU, is being undertaken to renovate rail lines to provide freight facilities for Ukraine to connect with Constanța to export grain and import fuel.

+The EU proposed in 2023 that their Trans-European Transport Network (TEN-T) be extended to Moldova and onwards to Ukraine with a standard gauge (1435mm) rail line, to assist in the integration of Moldova with EU rail networks.
+Starting with the Ungheni, on the border with Romania, to Chisinau, by laying a new line alongside the existing 1520mm track, to avoid disruption.

 Highways

+Moldova requires use of vignettes (roviniete) on all public roads, inside and outside localities, as a form of road tolling for non-Moldovan vehicles.